shizuo-kaji/ricci-flow/README.md

 Metric deformation by Ricci flow
 ==========
 written by S. Kaji
-based on [Original](https://github.com/hchapman/ricci-flow) written by Harrison Chapman.
+based on the [code](https://github.com/hchapman/ricci-flow) written by Harrison Chapman.

 This program takes
 - a surface mesh